Let us help you with your conveyancing needs today.

 FIRST HOME BUYERS ASSISTANCE SCHEME

-To be eligible for an exemption or reduction in the amount of duty payable you will need to be a first home buyer who purchases a new home or a vacant block of land on which you intend to build a new home.
-For the full exemption to apply (ie. the requirement to pay stamp duty is waived completely), the value of the home being purchased must be no more than $800,000 and the value of a vacant block of residential land must be no more than $400,000.
+To be eligible for an exemption or reduction in the amount of transfer duty payable you will need to be a first home buyer who purchases a new home or a vacant block of land on which you intend to build a new home.
+For the full exemption to apply (ie. the requirement to pay transfer duty is waived completely), the value of the home being purchased must be no more than $1,000,000 and the value of a vacant block of residential land must be no more than $400,000.

-A concessional rate of duty will apply to homes valued more than $800,000 but less than $1,500,000 and vacant block of land valued more than $400,000 and less than $500,000.
+A concessional rate of duty will apply to homes valued more than $1,000,000 but less than $1,500,000 and vacant block of land valued more than $400,000 and less than $500,000.

 The First Home Buyer Choice calculator is an online tool that will help eligible NSW first home buyers make an informed choice.
 The calculator is for informational purposes only and does not replace financial or legal advice.